Review by Chris Rennirt

 Lovely Molly is another movie that is really best watched, as I did, knowing very little to nothing about it.
 That is why I’ve been intentionally cryptic and vague in this review, trying my best to avoid spoilers.
 It is the unexpected directions of the plot that make Lovely Molly ironically fresh and riveting from beginning to end, despite its familiar elements.
 Just when I thought I knew what was happening, what would happen next, and where it was all going, I didn’t.

 Movie critic Moira MacDonald, from the Seattle Times, wrote this about Lovely Molly: “If the people in it behaved in a logical way, then there wouldn’t be a movie.”
-Although I rarely post comments from other critics for debate, I will respectfully do so here.
-I agree that people behaving in illogical (and sometimes even idiotic ways), is the downfall of many horror films.
-Because of dumb character actions–for example, not leaving a clearly dangerous, life-threatening place when possible–a movie loses credibility and unravels as one not to be taken seriously.
-While it can be a knee-jerk reaction to think that everyone can and should always see the writing on the wall (the ghosts in closet, the demons in the walls, etc.), it is important not to overlook what some writers do include as an out for their characters–an out allowing them to persist in the presence of danger and evil and give us a movie.
-Anyone who looks closer at Lovely Molly will see just such an out (and, in the rest of this paragraph, there may be SPOILERS).
-In the beginning, common sense is used, but is overruled by human error and dismissed as anything supernatural.
-Who really jumps to such conclusions anyway?
-It would be even more “illogical” to do that.
+But, do the characters in the movie really behave illogically?
+It’s common to think that everyone should see the writing on the walls (the ghosts in closet, the demons in the walls, etc.) and run like hell immediately.
+But, it is important not to overlook a “way out” some writers include for their characters–a way they can continue doing dangerous things without being illogical, so we can have a movie!
+SPOILER AHEAD!
 The possession that overtakes Molly is gradual, intermittent and ambiguous at first, easily attributed to other issues, such as drug abuse and repressed memories.
-She is responsibly taken to a doctor by those who love her and found to be okay; commitment to an institution is resisted for logical reasons well explained.
-Possession of the worst, most thorough kind is sudden and complete after a point too late, before common sense or reason have a chance to commandeer anyone’s decisions.
-I was very careful, as always, to give the writers the benefit of the doubt, finding such clever inclusions where they are.
-And, indeed, in Lovely Molly, they are there for the finding, if only you look for them.
-Bravo again!
+She is responsibly taken to a doctor by those who love her and found to be okay.
+Commitment to an institution is resisted for logical reasons well explained.
+Possession of the worst, most thorough kind is sudden and complete after a point too late, before common sense or reason have a chance to influence decisions and allow people to behave “logically.”
+Very intelligent writing this is!
+If only all film critics would be so “logical” when critiquing movies!

 If you watch Lovely Molly, be sure you watch the documentary footage in the DVD extras: “Path to Madness,” “Haunted Past,” “Demonic Forces,” and “Is It Real?”
 They are far more than the usual behind-the-scenes fluff and promotional hype thrown in as fillers.
 Each of the four segments is a powerful follow-up to the film, adding rich, additionally-frightening backstories and history for the characters (some you’ve never heard of) and the house as well.
 With the 99-minute film and extras, you’re looking at a good two hours of frightful fun!

 According to information in the DVD extras, Lovely Molly was originally titled The Possession.
 And what a great decision it was to change it.
 With a title like that–something so banal and overused–I’m not even sure I would have watched it myself.
 What a difference a name makes.
-Lovely Molly draws attention, exactly because of its cuteness as an endearing name, paired and contrasted with the horror of its box art, posters, and trailers.
-Here, irony creates a perfect, most compelling curiosity.
+Lovely Molly draws attention because of its cuteness as a title, contrasted with the horror of its box art, posters and trailers.
+Here, irony creates a most compelling curiosity.

 Lovely Molly is a deliciously dark descent into evil and madness.
 For the buffet, real-world and spiritual terrors mix with tangible and intangible manifestations from each.
 Whether physical, in the supernatural realm or both, it’s a terrifying journey and one I highly recommend.
 It’s one of the rare movies that makes you look over your shoulder in the dark, and think more carefully about that noise in the night.
 Of all the movies I’ve seen, there are few that do…and, with those, the adrenalin rushes.
 As my hands clench and my eyes widen, I say, “Long live horror…and long live Lovely Molly.”

-Chris Rennirt (the author of this review) is a movie critic and writer in Louisville, Kentucky, as well as editor in chief at Space Jockey Reviews.
+Chris Rennirt is a movie critic and writer in Louisville, Kentucky, as well as editor in chief at Space Jockey Reviews.
 He has been a judge at many film festivals, including Macabre Faire Film Festival and Crimson Screen Film Fest, and he attends horror and sci-fi conventions often.
 Chris’ movie reviews, articles, and interviews are published regularly on Space Jockey Reviews and in Effective Magazine.
-His mission statement (describing his goals as a movie critic and philosophy for review writing) can be found on the “Mission” page, here at SJR.
-For more information about Chris Rennirt (including contact details, publicity photos, and more), click here.